Magnusrn/Plugins/README.md

 ### One Click Sandstone
 Ensure you have waterskins in your invent and humidify runes.
 If you run out of water it will cast humidify.
 Should add a check or toggle for this but if you run out and you don't have humidify you're dead soon anyway.

-### One Click Swordfish
-Use Pajeets One Click 2 tick instead.
-Does the same thing I think but his has Teaks also.

 ### One Click Telegrab
 Supports telegrabbing Wine of Zamorak at the wildy spot or the safe chaos altar.